Taco Bell chihuahua: Controversies

 Some Latin Americans accused the dog of being a cultural stereotype.
 Commercials that depicted the dog as a bandido with a sombrero or as a revolutionary wearing a beret (similar to the one famously worn by Argentine revolutionary Che Guevara) were seen as particularly insensitive.
 Mario G. Obledo, a civil rights leader, called for a boycott of Taco Bell if the company did not end the ad campaign.

 In July 2000, Taco Bell ended the chihuahua advertisements, ended its relationship with their creator TBWA, and replaced the company's president, after same-store sales fell by 6% in the second quarter of 2000, the largest such decline in Taco Bell history.
 It was incorrectly rumored that Taco Bell ended the commercials because the dog died.
 Voice actor Tom Kenny, who is a friend of Alazraqui, said that Hispanic advocacy groups lobbying for the end of the campaign led to the cancelation of the Taco Bell dog.
 Other reports say the use of the dog was discontinued because it failed to increase Taco Bell's revenue stream in spite of the dog's popularity.

 Lawsuit

 In 2003, Taco Bell lost a lawsuit by two Michigan men, who had pitched the concept of the Chihuahua to Taco Bell in 1996 at a Licensing Show in NYC.
 Taco Bell worked with Thomas Rinks and Joseph Shields for over a year developing the Chihuahua campaign and commercials under the name "Psycho Chihuahua", but Taco Bell failed to pay the men according to court documents.
 The men sued and, in 2003, a jury awarded them $30.1 million in compensation plus nearly $12 million in additional interest three months later.
 Taco Bell in turn sued TBWA saying it should have been aware of the conflicts.
 In 2009, a three-judge federal appeals panel ruled against Taco Bell.

 Further career

-In later years, Gidget appeared in a 2002 commercial for insurance company GEICO, again as the Taco Bell Chihuahua, and as "Bruiser's Mom" in the 2003 movie Legally Blonde 2: Red, White & Blonde.
+In later years, Gidget appeared in a 2002 commercial for insurance company GEICO, and as "Bruiser's Mom" in the 2003 movie Legally Blonde 2: Red, White & Blonde.